 This section should analyse and discuss the visual impact of the proposal on particular panoramas and outlooks.
 It should be written in terms of the extent and significance of the changed skyline as viewed from places of residence, work, and recreation, from road, cycle and walkways, from the air and other known vantage points day and night, during all stages of the Project as it relates to the surrounding landscape.
-The assessment is to address the visual impacts of the Project structures and associated infrastructure including road, transport and conveyor infrastructure, using appropriate simulation.
-Also include the visual impacts and mitigation measures in regard to the project's effect on residents' outlook from within their property boundaries.
+The assessment is to address the visual impacts of the Project structures and associated infrastructure, using appropriate simulation.
 Sketches, diagrams, computer imaging and photos are to be used where possible to portray the near views and far views of the completed structures and their surroundings from visually sensitive locations.
 Special consideration is to be given to public roads, public thoroughfares, and places of residence or work, which are within the line-of-sight of the Project.